Reviews (1-25 of 39)

 - No hidden costs.
 It's nice to easily understand the costs of a platform and present it to clients.

 - I wish DISCO had more robust analytics.
 Not so much predictive coding but the ability to review documents using concepts/phrases.

 - I think DISCO should reduce the monthly minimum.
 By having such a high monthly minimum price you end up excluding potential clients.

-The vendor states DISCO solutions are powered by advanced cloud infrastructure to ensure security, stability, and scalability, and that DISCO was built to address the discovery and case management challenges of today and beyond.
+DISCO prides itself on combining world-class engineering with a deep love and respect for the law to create solutions that are fast, accurate, and easy to use.
+Powered by advanced cloud infrastructure to ensure security, stability, and scalability, DISCO was built to address the discovery and case management challenges of today and beyond.

 - Does not have featureFree Trial Available?No

 - Has featureFree or Freemium Version Available?Yes

 - Has featurePremium Consulting/Integration Services Available?Yes